ezeksunday/Student-Information-System-Database-Management-/README.md

 - Provide custom calculation capabilities within the database for business logic.

 ## Solution: Database Implementation and Access Control
-This section outlines the SQL commands and steps necessary to implement the student_management database, set up user accounts, manage privileges using GRANT, REVOKE, and ROLES, and introduce advanced functionalities like Views, Stored Procedures, and User-Defined Functions. -- Uploaded as the source code "Codes.sql" --
+This section outlines the SQL commands and steps necessary to implement the student_management database, set up user accounts, manage privileges using GRANT, REVOKE, and ROLES, and introduce advanced functionalities like Views, Stored Procedures, and User-Defined Functions. **Uploaded as the source code "Codes.sql"**